-The 15 percent minimum tax on the global book profits of large corporations, as proposed by Joe Biden, can also have a useful role to play.
+The 15 percent minimum tax on the global book profits of large corporations, as proposed by Biden during the campaign, can also have a useful role to play.
 First, this additional minimum tax can be seen as a monitoring device that alerts the IRS to failures to set an adequately broad tax base, and in that manner, it acts as an extra safety valve.